jean-zay-users/jean-zay-doc/docs/access-procedure.md

   employment » next to it.

-After everything is submitted, you should receive an e-mail saying it will take between 1 and 2 months (In practice it took 2.5 months).
-Do not hesitate to send them an email if you don't hear from them maybe after 1 month the first time, and then every two weeks until you manage to get through the security background checks (fix this part if you have better recommendations).
+After everything is submitted, you should receive an e-mail saying it will take between 1 and 2 months (in practice it took 2.5 months).
+Do not hesitate to send them an email asking about the status of your application if you don't hear from them maybe after 1 month the first time, and then every two weeks until you manage to get through the security background checks (fix this part if you have better recommendations).

 Once this step is complete, the regular procedure applies.